cheqd/cheqd-node/docs/how-to-deploy-genesis-network.md

 ### Operating System

-Current delivery is compiled and tested under `Ubuntu 20.04 LTS` so we recommend using this distribution for now.
-In the future, it will be possible to compile the application for a wide range of operating systems thanks to Go language.
+Current delivery is compiled and tested for `Ubuntu 20.04 LTS` so we recommend using this distribution for now.
+In the future, it will be possible to compile the application for a wide range of operating systems thanks to the Go language.

 ## Deployment steps

 ### Generating genesis file

 1. Participants must choose <chain_id> for the network.
-2. Each participant (one by one):
+2. Each participant (one by one) should:

-    - **Generates local keys for his future account:**
+    - **Generates local keys for the future account:**

-        Comman `verim-noded keys add <key_name>`
+        Command `verim-noded keys add <key_name>`

-        Examp `verim-noded keys add alice`
+        Example `verim-noded keys add alice`

     - **Initializes node config files:**